What My Life Was Like Before Social Media Took Over

 While today we get Facebook greetings, virtual hugs, a "heart" on a status and such, I’ve learned to appreciate handwritten notes, postcards, all the more, and the other offline hobbies we usually just did for the sake of.
 I miss the summers where I'd get to explore new interests and be able to indulge in these new worlds offline.
 It's strange how "surfing the net" has become more a regular thing than a hobby, but I guess that's how it is today.

 They say as you grow older you lose friends, or keep in touch with fewer and fewer.
 On one hand it might sound like such a sad thing, but at the same time I feel it’s nice to have a handful of close friends that you actually see and meet up with regularly.

 Especially in this day and age when it’s so easy to cancel with just a text message (no need to call or tell someone face to face!), ignore an invite, or simply communicate online, you know it’s real effort made when a friend continues and chooses to be actually present in your life.
 To be virtually there is one thing, but to be present is another.

 WALKING AND COMMUTING

 For someone who used to write and finish articles while riding the train, I have now reduced my phone usage while commuting to work or wherever by just making it my mp3 player and listening to music.
-Aside from walking making your heart race and giving your cheeks a natural flush ala Heidi, Girl Of The Alps, it also clears your mind, allows you to notice the beauty of the daily and what’s around you, and possibly even interact (make eye contact!) with others.
+Aside from the fact that walking makes your heart race and gives your cheeks a natural flush ala Heidi, Girl Of The Alps, it also clears your mind, allows you to notice the beauty of the daily and what’s around you, and possibly even interact (make eye contact!) with others.